Bob Colacello

 BC

-Well, I never stopped thinking Andy was a genius, no. I did leave in anger and thinking, “Andy's a jerk.”
-I was very disappointed in Jed [Johnson] and Andy breaking up.
-I was a totally pro-Jed person.
-I mean, it was all very personal.
+I never stopped thinking Andy was a genius.
+But I did leave in anger, thinking, “Andy’s a jerk.”
+I was very disappointed when he and Jed [Johnson] broke up—I was pro-Jed.
+It was personal.

 EO